Smarter Measure – Find out if online classes are right for you!

 Angelina College operates teaching centers located in Crockett (Houston County), Hemphill (Sabine County), Jasper (Jasper County), Livingston (Polk County), Sabine (Sabine County), San Augustine (San Augustine County), Trinity (Trinity County), and Woodville (Tyler County).

-In addition, courses are offered through interactive video, via the Internet and through the Virtual College of Texas in joint cooperation with other Texas colleges.
+In addition, courses are offered via the Internet and through the Virtual College of Texas in joint cooperation with other Texas colleges.
 All general academic regulations in effect on the Lufkin campus are maintained at the teaching centers and in other methods of distance education delivery of courses.

 Hybrid, Internet, Virtual: What’s the Difference?